-\subsection{Fibrantly Generated Model Categories}
+\subsection{Fibrantly generated model categories}

-We introduce the notion of fibrantly generated as in \cite{left1}.
+We recall the notion of fibrantly generated as in \cite{left1}.
 Our definition of fibrantly generated makes \textbf{no assumption of cosmallness} and is not the dual definition of cofibrantly generated model categories.

 \begin{defi} A model category is \emph{fibrantly generated by $(\X, \Z)$} if the cofibrations are precisely the morphisms that have the left lifting property with respect to $\Z$, and the acyclic cofibrations are precisely the morphisms that have the left lifting property with respect to $\X$.
 We call $\X$ and $\Z$ the\emph{ generating fibrations} and \emph{generating acyclic fibrations} respectively. \end{defi}